marcelofern/marcelofern.github.io/posts/c/why-is-this-site-built-with-c/index.md

 what I was doing and wanted my own website to be a sandbox where I could try new things out.

 That was my first mistake.
-Building a static website with Django is too cumbersome.
-You have to set up views, Jinja templates, run the server, get GitHub hooks ready so that you can reset the remote server when new pages are published, etc.
+Building a "static" website with Django is too cumbersome.
+You have to set up views, Jinja templates, run the server, get GitHub hooks for resetting the remote server when new commits are pushed, etc.

 Once the romantic view of a newbie blog-poster faded away, handling the whole apparatus to publish a note took more time than writing the note itself.